Lucid92/projecteuler/README.md

-# projecteuler
+# Project Euler

-My solutions to Project Euler problems.
+Simply my solutions to Project Euler problems.
+For anyone looking at this, go easy on me regarding style.
+Generally I write these purely for function, especially the smaller solutions.